 Buffer.
 A landscaped area, wall, fence, or berm along the perimeter of a site.
 Buffers are encouraged by this ordinance to help assure land use compatibility.

+Campground.
+Property made available for camping, whether by tent, trailer, camper, cabin, recreational vehicle, or similar device and includes the outdoor recreational facilities located on the real property.
+This does not include a manufactured home community or mobile home park.
+A campground is not intended for year round habitation and may be limited on the number of days of use or for a specific user to stay.

 Certificate of Compliance.
 A certificate issued by the commission upon completion and acceptance of all required improvements.

 Commercial.
 Property used for the sale and/or production of goods and services, except agriculture production.